LunaciaDev/VGU_Project_ROS/JOURNAL.md

 ### 06 Nov 2025

 MoveIt seems to try to start the next movement way too early.
 Has been trying to tighten up velocity level considered as 0 and reducing joint constraint in `ros_controllers.yaml`, but it is fruitless.
 I guess I will have to sleep for a few second inbetween pose to be certain that the robot has stopped, 2 seconds should be plenty...

+Welp, dont know why, but the contraint is relaxed now.
+Static objects is updated via `PlanningSceneInterface`, but that take about 2 seconds to execute(?) so maybe no good?
+Beside, MoveGroup need to acknowledge the change so maybe it's too slow, no idea, will experiment again later.

+With that, the entire thing is almost ready, now I just need to add the cube into PlanningGroup of the arm so that they consider the grabbed cube whilst planning.

+Done and dusted.
+Now we can focus on improving the pathfinding part itself.
+Merging this to main!